rodatboat/portfolio-v2/README.md

 Yes, you can fork this repo.
 Please give me proper credit by linking back to [ronaldosuarez.dev](https://ronaldosuarez.dev).
 Thanks!

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [vite-plugin-ssr docs](https://vite-plugin-ssr.com).
+Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [vike docs](https://vike.dev).

 ## 🛠 Installation & Set Up